 Mary Katherine’s story is one of many you protect and preserve through your dedicated support.
 I hope you will decide to make a generous gift today as we continue to …

 Lynn Forney Young

-All donations to the Guardian Trust Campaign count toward your Heritage Club giving recognition.
+All General Fund donations count towards your Heritage Club giving levels.

 For more information, or to make a donation by phone please contact the Office of Development toll free during office hours at (800) 449‒1776.
 Or send us an email inquiry anytime at email@example.com.

 If you would like to donate by check, please click HERE for a printable form (PDF).
-Please be sure to write “2016 Calendar/Immediate Needs” across the top of the form, or on the blank line directly under “Name and address for acknowledgement.”
+Please be sure to write “1773 Newspaper/General Fund” across the top of the form, or on the blank line directly under “Name and address for acknowledgement.”
 Thank you.